w-k-s/w-k-s.github.io/content/post/2023-10-15-idempotency-keys.md

 ---
 title: "Idempotency Keys"
 date: 2023-10-05T15:19:00+03:00
+tags:
+- "Engineering"
+- "Educational"
+comments: false
+toc: true
+tocOpen: false
+meta:
+- tags
+- date
 draft: false
-summary: "What are idempotency keys and how to use them"
+description: "What are idempotency keys and how to use them"
 ---

 For the last 2 years, I've been working on the backend of a digital bank.
 One of the important concepts that I learned was about **Idempotency Keys**.
 In this article, I will talk about: